learn-co-curriculum/phase-0-git-pushing-code/README.md

 Whatever the branch listed in the terminal is will be your default branch (it should be either `master` or `main`).

-If your default branch name is `master`, run:
+If your default branch name is `master`, run this command to push your code up to GitHub:

 ```bash
 git push -u origin master
 ```

-Otherwise, if your default branch name is `main`, run:
+**Otherwise**, if your default branch name is `main`, run this command to push your code up to GitHub:

 ```bash
 git push -u origin main